-The results of such a casting are, ultimately, up to the GM and the dice, but note that, in this case, the problem lies hundreds of miles distant, and is somewhat peculiar all round, with a involved.
+The results of such a casting are, ultimately, up to the GM and the dice, but note that, in this case, the problem lies hundreds of miles distant, and is somewhat peculiar all round, with a certain amount of unconventional magic involved.
 Answers found by magic are likely to be, at best, hard to comprehend until the mystery is solved.
 If anyone consults Hex (p.
 DI116-117), it will probably spend some time attempting to resolve any problems of getting Divination to work, then suggest that the best approach is to go and look.